muizabdul29/PyBatteryID/README.md

 In the following, an example usage of PyBatteryID has been demonstrated for modelling the battery overpotential using the LPV framework while assuming the battery electromotive force (EMF) to be known *a priori* via appropriate experiments, such as GITT, or low-current cycling.
 In effect, the battery voltage output at a given time instant can then be calculated by using the EMF value at that instant and evaluating the overpotential using the identified LPV model.

-> It is highly recommended that the user follows the International System of Units (SI) while using PyBatteryID.
-For example, the battery capacity should be specified in Coulombs, time in seconds, current in amperes, voltage in volts, and temperature in Kelvin.
+> It is recommended that the user follows the International System of Units (SI) while using PyBatteryID.
+For example, the battery capacity should be specified in Coulombs, time in seconds, current in amperes, and voltage in volts.
+For the temperature, both Celsius or Kelvin can be used as long as the user stays consistent and adjusts the temperature-related basis functions accordingly.
+Note that the temperature is in Celsius in the [examples](/examples/3_1_nmc_with_temperature_identification.ipynb) provided with the package.

 #### 1. Initialize model structure